a-l-partis/SLEEC-ADAPT/README.md

 ## 🔧 Start the Chatbot Server

-Open a new terminal inside the [server folder](/CaseStudies/Chatbot/ChatbotImplementation/rasa_decision_support/server/) and launch the main server:
+Open a new terminal inside the (/CaseStudies/Chatbot/ChatbotImplementation/rasa_decision_support/server/) and launch the main server:

 ```python chatbot_server.py```